drpicox/david-rodenas.com/_notes/mvs-angular-mvc.md

 This presentation explains the whole MVS, and adaptation of MVC leveraging in Angular capacities.

-It should be presented in the Angular Camp of July 2016, but unfortunately their organizers forgot about it in the votations and a different set of talks were selected from the same author.
+It should be presented in the Angular Camp of July 2016, but unfortunately their organizers forgot about it in the voting and a different set of talks were selected from the same author.

 This talk has been presented to some of my customers in private sessions.